pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 Now, back in your main account, hit **refresh** in your browser.

-You should see a new drop-down at the top right of your dashboard, telling you that you're logged in as you, and offering you the option of viewing your students' pages.
+You should see a line at the top right of your dashboard, telling you that you're logged in as you, and offering you a drop-down which will let you switch to viewing your students' pages.

-Use it now to click through to your students' pages, and you'll be able to view their console, and even dynamically interact with their session.
+Use it now to click through to your students' dashboard.
+From there you'll be able to see all their pages.
+Try clicking through to their console, and you'll see you can even type into it!

-Notice that the little drop-down on your dashboard update to tell you that you're now viewing one of your students' pages
+Notice that the little drop-down on your dashboard updates to tell you that you're now viewing one of your students' pages.

+You can return to your own dashboard by clicking your own username, or the main PythonAnywhere logo.

 ----